alxdorosenco/porto-for-laravel/README.md

 # Porto for Laravel

 This is a package who gives flexible way to build a structure of the Porto (Software Architectural Pattern) in your Laravel project.
-You should no longer to migrate a lot of files and folders handly.
+You should no longer to migrate a lot of files and folders handle.

 This package will do the job for you in some clicks.

 - [Introduction](#Introduction)